jake-miles/rho-contracts-fork/README.md

 All `rho-contracts.js` functions will automatically promote simple values to the corresponding contract when passed to a function that expects a contract.
-This applies to arrays of one arguments, non-functions, and non-objects.
+This applies to arrays of one argument, non-functions, and non-objects.
 Promoting these allows a simpler notation for contracts.
 However, automatically promoting objects is too error prone, so to use the lighter notation in the presence of object contracts,